SidneyFC17/fieloelr/doc/FD-ELR Functional Documentation.md

 :point_right: 1.
 As already mentioned, for Single Choice questions only one answer option can be defined as correct.
 :point_right: 2.
 It's possible to create as many answer option text fields as desired by clicking the New button in the right upper corner of the Answer Options frame.
 :point_right: 3.
+Any of the included answer options can be removed by clicking the remove icon (:heavy_multiplication_x:) in its right side.
+:point_right: 4.
 It's possible to reorder the answer option text fields and their corresponding corrections by dragging them and dropping them in the desired order.

 It's possible to press the **Save and new** button which saves the question and its answer options and automatically displays the first question wizard page or the **Save** button that saves all data and just refreshes the module details page.